Cinderblook/cinderblook.github.io/content/about.md

 * Websites mostly built with Wordpress & Hugo
 * Kubernetes!
 K3s and Rancher

-Outside of Tech
+## Outside of Tech
 * Drones & Photography
 * Snowboarding
 * Hiking
 * Hunting/Fishing

-As for certificaitons, I have obtained
+## As for certificaitons, I have obtained
 * CompTIA Network +
 * CompTIA Security +
 * Actively working on CCNA

-Please feel free to check out some of my projects here in [Projects](https://cinderblook.github.io) and on [GitHub](https://github.com/gohugoio).
+Please feel free to check out some of my projects here in [Projects](https://cinderblook.github.io) and also on [GitHub](https://github.com/Cinderblook).